This quick knit broken rib cowl and headband pattern is fast and fun to knit.

-This easy knitting project is simple enough for beginners which I love and it's also wonderful for all those experienced knitters that want a quick knit project to make.
+This easy knitting project is simple enough for beginners and it's also wonderful for experienced knitters that want a quick knit project.

 By the way this is a great quick knitting gift idea too.